agungmulia/alfagift-testcode-agungmulia/README.md

 4. Open the link

 #### Other Set Up
-1. The website requires the cors service to be connected, copy the vue link and copy it to UserController and UserRoleController headers
+1. The website requires the cors service to be connected, copy the vue link and copy it to UserController and UserRoleController headers.
 -![image](https://github.com/agungmulia/alfagift-testcode-agungmulia/assets/90015124/6c7cd228-89a1-4744-9493-df187779a9e1)
 2. In front end vue project navigate to axios.js to setup the connection to backend url -![image](https://github.com/agungmulia/alfagift-testcode-agungmulia/assets/90015124/a8251e50-908e-4f1b-a94d-ba96742d9959)
 3. Use `http://localhost:8080/swagger-ui/index.html#/` to access swagger link -![image](https://github.com/agungmulia/alfagift-testcode-agungmulia/assets/90015124/09fba2b7-243b-4f6f-9e9f-142c4ecd0f36)